 One may then apply the previous Proposition: the only possible Weitzenb\"ock formula is the universal one and the conformal weights are $w_1=1$, $w_2=-p$, and $w_3=-(n-p)$.
 There are again two possible operators: either $P_+=P_1$ (and, up to a constant, this is the conformal Killing operator), or $P_+=\sqrt{-w_2}P_2 + \sqrt{-w_3}P_2$ (and, up to a constant again, this is the classical Hodge-de Rham operator $d+\delta$).
-The two possible boundary terms can be computed from Proposition \ref{prop:universal} and this leads to a positive mass theorem for the latter and a negative one for the former (under the condition that $\mathcal{R}$ is non-positive in the first case and non-negative in the second).
+The curvature term $\mathcal{R}$ relative to $p$-forms is well-known, see for instance \cite{homma-casimir,labbi}.
+The two possible boundary terms may also be computed from Theorem~\ref{prop:universal} and this leads to a positive mass theorem for the latter and a negative one for the former (under the condition that $\mathcal{R}_p$ is nonpositive in the first case and nonnegative in the second).